PoliticalGraveyard.com

 MASTNEY (Soundex M235) — See also CASTNER, KASTNER, KEASTNER, LASTNER, MAST, MASTEN, MASTEY, MASTIN, MASTON, MATNEY, MAUSTEN, MOSTYN, MUSTAIN, MUSTIN, STASTNEY, STASTNY.

-MASTO: See also Catherine Cortez Masto
+MASTO: See also Catherine Cortez=Masto

-MASTON: See also Maston Emmett O'Neal, Jr.
+MASTON: See also Maston Cape — Maston Emmett O'Neal Jr. — George Winthrop Maston Pitman

 Maston, Sue P. — of Wilmington, New Castle County, Del.
 Republican.
 Alternate delegate to Republican National Convention from Delaware, 1948.
 Female.
-Still living as of 1948.
+Presumed deceased.
+Burial location unknown.

 Mastorilli, Nicholas — of Buffalo, Erie County, N.Y.
 Socialist.
 Candidate for New York state assembly from Erie County 1st District, 1937.
 Presumed deceased.
 Burial location unknown.